temmyscope/old_altvel/readme.md

 ## About LaraFell (a.k.a Alt-Vel)

-=> LaraFell a.k.a Alt-Laravel is developed by Elisha Temiloluwa a.k.a TemmyScope => Inspired By Phalcon & Laravel Php Web Application Frameworks.
+=> LaraFell a.k.a Alt-Vel is developed by Elisha Temiloluwa a.k.a TemmyScope

+=> Inspired By Phalcon & Laravel Php Web Application Frameworks.

 LaraFell is a web application framework with priority on security, performance and standard-compliance.